 Clinical Duties

 These will be determined depending on the experience of the candidate.
-It is expected that clinical sessions will take place at either Sheffield Teaching hospitals NHS Trust or Sheffield Care Trust depending on the specialty registration.
+It is expected that clinical sessions will take place at either Sheffield Teaching Hospitals NHS Trust or Sheffield Care Trust depending on the specialty registration.
 Clinical duties will support the translational research.
-The exact number of clinical sessions/ programmed activities (PA) within a nominal 10 PA job plan will be determined but will be no more than 5.
+The exact number of clinical sessions/ programmed activities (PA) within a nominal 10 PA job plan will be determined with the appointee, but will be no more than 5.

 Leadership and Management